iamxiaobo/gitcm/README.markdown

 ### How it works
 We know that when commit code, git will lookup configuration from these places: `.git/config`, `$HOME/.gitconfig`, `/etc/gitconfig`.
 If `$HOME/.gitconfig` is used for company, and we create a new project in `$HOME/github/awesome_project `, after push code to remote repository and then found forgot to configure user.name and user.email, thus your company email and name list in your git log, so sad. - -
 Gitcm will find .gitcmrc in current path or parents path, if found, `user.name` and `user.email` would be configured to your current git repository by commands.
-If you are using zsh, through some code in .zshrc, gitcm will auto affect git config without use commands.
+If you are using zsh, through some code in .zshrc, gitcm will auto affect git config without by commands.

 ### Support platform
 Gitcm supports `Linux` and Linux like system such as MacOS, not supports window for now.